incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 end
 ```

-The above three methods needs to be shifted into their own respective independent classes, and their instances should be invoked from the dependent classes and to reduce the coupling between dependent classes, need to create the instance at the class level and provide it to the methods.
+The above three methods need to be shifted into their own respective independent classes, and their instances should be invoked from the dependent classes and to reduce the coupling between dependent classes, need to create the instance at the class level and provide it to the methods.

 ```ruby
 class TodosController < ApplicationController